Updated November 22, 2025

 NAMING

-Generic names like "Prompt 1" or "Good ChatGPT prompt" make your library unsearchable, so you waste more time hunting than working.
+Using generic names like "Prompt 1" or "Good ChatGPT prompt" makes it impossible to search your library, which means you spend more time looking for things than working.

 STALENESS

-Prompts drift out of date as your needs evolve, but you keep using old versions because you can't tell which is current.
+As your needs change, prompts become less useful, but you keep using old ones because you can't tell which ones are current.

 CONTEXT

-You find a prompt but can't remember what it's for, when to use it, or what placeholders to fill in.
+You find a prompt but can't remember what it's for, when to use it, or what to put in the blanks.

-Good organization solves all of these, your goal is to build a library you trust and actually use.
+Good organisation takes care of all of these problems.
+Your goal is to make a library that you can trust and use.

-When thinking of a name, ask yourself these 3 questions:
+When you think of a name, ask yourself these three questions:

 1. What does this prompt do?

-3. What makes it different from similar prompts?
+3. What sets it apart from other prompts?

 Bad names